rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Render_Templates/index.md

    If the synchronization is successful, a "Completed" message will appear in the Status section.

-6. Now, you can view the templates in the **Provisioning > Configuration Templates** tab.
+6. Now you can view the templates in the **Provisioning > Configuration Templates** tab.

 ### :material-monitor: 1.2 Local Templates

 To add local templates, follow these steps:

 1. Access NetBox and go to **Provisioning > Configuration Templates > Add**.
-2. Add a name, a description, and in **Data**, enter the Jinja2 code of the template you want to add.
+2. Add a name, a description, and in **Data**, enter the Jinja2 code for the template you want to add.
 Fill in the other assignments as needed.

 Here is an example of a generic Jinja2 template: